 Held by Gravity

-• sanjanakrish
+- sanjanakrish

-• 3 min read
+- 4 min read

 A reflection on gravity, the quiet force that holds the universe together and keeps our feet on the ground.
 From cosmic wonder to the small moments that anchor our lives, this essay explores what it truly means to be held by gravity.

-There is something quietly profound about that.
+There is something quietly enchanting about that.
 Gravity does not discriminate.
 It acts on every particle, every person, every planet with the same impartial rule.
 In that sense, it may be one of the most universal and unifying forces we know, not just in physics but in experience.
 Regardless of belief, nationality, or ideology, every one of us remains tethered to Earth by the same invisible pull.

 When my now teenage son was a few years old, he once tried explaining to me the concept of a galaxy.
-With a pencil in one hand and a notepad in the other, his hair tousled and dressed in dinosaur printed pyjamas, he prattled on earnestly about gravity and planets.
+With a pencil in one hand and a notepad in the other, his hair tousled and dressed in dinosaur-printed pyjamas, he prattled on earnestly about gravity and planets.
 His enthusiasm was so infectious and so sincere that from that day on he earned the affectionate nickname “Professor.”

 Looking back now, I realize that in his childish attempt to explain the universe, he had grasped something essential.
 Gravity, simple as the idea may seem, is the quiet force that holds everything together, from the esoteric to the metaphysical, from the quantum realm to the rhythms of everyday life, from distant galaxies to the small moments that make life on Earth worthwhile.